Because little girls with dreams become women with vision.

 It’s so important for girls to have the opportunity to finish secondary school.
 But in order to truly change a girl’s life and break the cycle of poverty in her community, we must think more broadly about the reasons girls have been excluded from education for so long — and why they cause girls to drop out of school today.

 We have to consider that a traditional school setting isn’t for everyone, and that even educated girls can’t get jobs if there are none available to her.
 That’s why our programs are designed by girls, for girls, both in and out of the classroom.
 We just support them every step of the way.

 girls have received school scholarships.

 girls (and 60 boys) learning through girl and leadership clubs

-We support and inspire future female role models
+We work to support and inspire future female role models

 That’s why we work with the Sierra Leone Ministry of Education, Science and Technology to provide untrained female teachers with full scholarships to complete their qualifications by distance education.
 It means these women are guaranteed paid employment with the Ministry after they graduate, and the next generation of girls has positive female role models to look up to!

 female teachers have recieved scholarships to complete their qualifications.

-We promote health and menstrual hygiene, and tackle period taboos too!
+We promote health and menstrual hygiene, and tackle harmful period taboos!